aws-games/cloud-game-development-toolkit/assets/jenkins-pipelines/README.md

 |Amazon Linux 2023  | x86_64 | Built for Unreal Engine |
 |Amazon Linux 2023  | arm64  | Standard build          |
 |Amazon Linux 2023  | arm64  | Built for Unreal Engine |

+> **_Note:_** you will most likely not need each of these build configurations to compile the GameLift Server SDK for your game.
+We recommend that you delete those you don't need from the pipeline manually.

 The pipeline is divided in two stages:
 1. **Prepare** - Downloads the GameLift Server SDK .zip to the FSx workspace volume, then creates an FSx snapshot and waits for it to be available.
 This stage is skipped if the `source_path` parameter is provided.